p3d2/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 <p style="text-align:justify">Pedro E. S. Silva is a physicist with a strong background in computer simulations.
 His interests include the mechanisms ruling the actuation in diverse biological systems.
-In particular, he studied the shapes adopted by plant tendrils and, using similar structural modifications, he simulated and produced elastomeric fibres that adopt diverse geometries.<\p>
+In particular, he studied the shapes adopted by plant tendrils and, using similar structural modifications, he simulated and produced elastomeric fibres that adopt diverse geometries.</p>